andrescorrada/ground-truth-problems-in-business/papers/ICML2021/README.md

 others during this pandemic year.
 All three (NIPS 2020, AISTATS 2021 and ICML 2021) were rejected.
 These rejections have greatly improved the idea in spite of universally bad reviewers (NIPS 2020 was the worst).
-Personal correspondence with Boaz Nadler and others, plus reviewer \#2 on this paper, have helped me place this work better in relation to that of others.
+Personal correspondence with Boaz Nadler and others, plus reviewer \#2 on this paper, have helped me to better place this work in relation to that of others.
+The primary feature distinguishing this work (which dates to a 2010 patent!) is that it evaluates classifiers without any probability theory.

 After the NIPS 2020 rejection, I resolved to move on to other conferences and not repeat the papers but continue evolving the idea and finding new results.